Fund Names

 Umbrella-Struktur (LI)

-OPCVM à compartiments (FR), for which
+OPCVM à compartiments (FR)

 Commonly used terminology: